Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-He's 24, racing as Hamilton's teammate at Mercedes, ready to take Hamilton's seat as the top F1 Driver in the world sooner rather that later.
+He's 24, racing as Hamilton's teammate at Mercedes, ready to take Hamilton's seat as the top F1 Driver in the world maybe even sooner rather that later.

 To make money investing in sports cards, you have to know who's next, and put money into that person's cards.